Emory-CBIS/MultiView.LOCUS/README.md

 ---

-### Citation
+### Reference and Citation
 If you use this software or the associated methods in your research, please cite:

-Yang, G., Wang, Y., Lukemire, J., & Guo, Y. **Investigating Neural Circuits Underlying Multi-View Brain Connectome using Multi-View LOCUS.** *Department of Biostatistics and Bioinformatics, Emory University.* (Unpublished manuscript 2026+).
+Yang, G., Wang, Y., Lukemire, J., & Guo, Y. (2026+), **Investigating Neural Circuits Underlying Multi-View Brain Connectome using Multi-View LOCUS.**